techniq/layerchart/research/facets.md

 Two notes for whoever builds this:

-- A **group-driven pointer on a faceted chart should be crosshair-only**, since the crosshair lands in every panel but the tooltip has no obvious home. `TooltipState.suppressed` already expresses exactly this.
+- ~~A **group-driven pointer on a faceted chart should be crosshair-only**~~ — not needed.
+The tooltip does have an obvious home: the panel holding the row it resolved to. `dataCoords` offsets into that panel, and `Highlight.inPanel` puts the point there too, so a faceted follower behaves like any other. `TooltipState.suppressed` stays for `pointer: { tooltip: false }`.
 - `ChartGroupPointer.source` identifies a **chart**, not a panel.
 If per-facet identity ever needs to reach the group, that's where it goes — but don't add it speculatively.